Rolandsson/ISBNValidatorAPI/readme.md

 ## 2. Validation and isbn end-to-end tests

-If one wishes to try a variation of isbn validations then modify the contents of validISBNs and invalidISBNs in **src/test/java/nu/rolandsson/ISBNValidator/controller/ISBNControllerTests.java** in the beforeAll method *prepareTestData*
+Try a variation of isbn validations by modifying the contents of validISBNs and invalidISBNs in **src/test/java/nu/rolandsson/ISBNValidator/controller/ISBNControllerTests.java** in the beforeAll method *prepareTestData*
 ```java
 @BeforeAll
 static void prepareTestData() {